A 2003 movie directed by Ringo Lam starring Jean-Claude Van Damme, and quite possibly one of his darker works.

 - Heterosexual Life-Partners: Kyle is this with both Billy and Prisoner 451.

-- Oh Crap: Billy's reaction right before his first Prison Rape experience.
+- Oh, Crap!: Billy's reaction right before his first Prison Rape experience.
 And the warden's reaction before Prisoner 451 kills him.

 - Only Known by Their Nickname: Prisoner 451.

 - Prison Rape: Newly-arrived inmate Billy gets selected for this right off the bat, and it's implied that he's subjected to this every night afterward.
+Kyle also gets threatened with this by Andrei, though fortunately he doesn't get to experience it.

 - Rape as Backstory: The fate Kyle's wife suffered, in addition to being murdered afterwards.
 Also, Prisoner 451 was sexually abused by a male high school teacher, who he later set on fire in retaliation.